Feeding the crop while increasing soil fertility

-BioAg have achieved independent and replicated crop trial results over a 5-year period that consistently deliver greater than 20% yield increases over the district standard practices.
+BioAg has achieved independent and replicated crop trial results over a 5-year period that consistently deliver greater than 20% yield increases over the district standard practices.

 How have we done this?
 By recognising that the health of the soil is as important as it is to deliver nutrient to the crop.

-By feeding those biological systems at the same time as we are feeding the crop, over time we are increasing the soils fertility, leaving it in better shape at the end of a season than it was at the start.
+By feeding those biological systems at the same time as we are feeding the crop, over time we are increasing soil fertility, leaving it in better shape at the end of a season than it was at the start.